cardano-foundation/CIPs/CIP-0118/README-nested.md

 The ledger changes we describe have been developed as a result of the discussions and proposals in previous CIPs, including previous versions of validation zones proposals, and Transaction Swaps.
-The following new usecases and functionality are supported by the changes :
+The following new usecases and functionality (in addition to batching) are supported by the changes :

 1. transactions in a single batch may pay each others' fees and `minUTxOValue` ;
-2. sharing (for the purpose of deduplication) of scripts and datums across transactions in a single batch ;
+2. sharing (for the purpose of deduplication) of scripts across transactions in a single batch ;
 3. scripts may inspect the contents of other transactions within the same batch ;
-4. the top-level transaction may provide collateral (and, optionally, the `ExUnits` for the scripts in its sub-transactions) ;
+4. the top-level transaction may provide collateral scripts in its sub-transactions ;
 5. a new intent we call "spend-by-output", wherein a sub-transactions may specify _outputs_ it intends to spend, and the top-level transaction specifies the inputs that point to those outputs in the UTxO set.
 This is included as a way to showcase that this change to the ledger rules establishes the infrastructure to add additional kids of supported intents (see CPS-15).
+6. any (top- or sub-) transaction may include script(s) that it requires to be validated as part of validation of the top-level transaction of the batch as a way for sub-transactions to place constraints on the batch in which they may be included.

 Since types of supported *intents* are just specific ways in which a transaction can be underspecified, running scripts without supplying the `ExUnits` or collateral (as in (4) above), leaving them to be specified by